keebio/quefrency-case/README.md

 ### 3D printed middle layers
 The current STLs are temporary ones, and better ones that fit around the TRRS jack and USB-C port will be worked on and released later.

+## Rev. 3

+The only difference between Rev. 2 and 3 is that Rev. 3 replaced the TRRS port with a USB-C port.
+The Rev. 2 files should still work fine with the Rev. 3 PCB.

+Inside of the [rev3 directory](rev3/) are files to print an enclosing shell around the board.
+They will need to be used in conjuction with the FR4 plates from the store.

+Additional variations on the files still in the works (i.e. variations without encoder cover).

+The top shells for Rev. 3 can be used for Rev. 2, but currently, there's no matching middle layer files to match the shells.

 License
 -------
 These case files are released under the MIT License.